 Save Time on Data Analysis Using These Easy Shortcuts

 Most people find it easy to select data in Excel by clicking and dragging the mouse.
 However, I have found that a lot of people have no idea about how to select non-adjacent rows or columns of data.
 Still others are unaware of the shortcut keys that can make data selection easier than the click-and-drag method.
 Surprisingly, these shortcuts are not new.
-They are available in Excel 2019, 2016, 2013 and 2010.
+They are available in Excel 2013-2021, Office 365.

 Selecting Non-Adjacent Rows or Columns of Data